raspberrypilearning/321-make-mentor-guide/en/step_2.md

 --- /collapse ---

-Each 321 Make! path is made up of three different types of project in a 3-2-1 structure:
+Each 3...2...1...Make! path is made up of three different types of project in a 3-2-1 structure:

 + **Three Explore** projects to introduce creators to a set of skills and provide step-by-step instructions to help them develop initial confidence
 + **Two Design** projects to allow creators to practise the skills they learned in the previous Explore projects, and to express themselves creatively while they grow in independence